 Catalyst is thrilled to announce the opening of a new art exhibition called Crossings, by local artist and teacher Shaun Smyth.
 Shaun is exhibiting 7 oil paintings and 3 sk...

-If you live outside Halton we would be very appreciative if you would be kind enough to do this survey:- http://www.halton.gov.uk/visitor.
-It takes about 5 minutes and is p...
+If you live in the borough of Halton we would be very appreciative if you would be kind enough to do this survey:- http://www.halton.gov.uk/visitor.
+It takes about 5 minute...

 Beginning with early civilisation, the exhibition looks at the use of natural pigments, dyes and new technology concerning the use of materials.
 It considers the importance of the industrial revolution, the introduction of health and safety laws and looks at some of the great discoveries of the past and the birth of the multi million pound empires of the major chemical companies in the 1930s and 1940s.

 A ‘Friends’ organisation was formed in 1987 to support Catalyst and now has more than fifty members.
 Its aims include: